 Drug crimes can have severe penalties in the United States, and this is particularly true of Florida, which has some of the strictest controlled substance laws in the country.
 This is due to a large number of drug-related crimes and deaths in the state, as well as the proximity of the state to Mexico, where it is perfectly located to make up part of drug smuggling routes into the U.S.

 Here at The Law Place, we understand how stressful this type of situation can be, but we are here to help.
 Our team has over 75 years of combined experience in cases just like yours and has helped many clients to get the drug charges against them reduced or even dropped.
-Contact our law firm today to arrange a free consultation with a criminal defense attorney.
+Contact our law firm today to arrange a free consultation with a Fort Myers criminal defense lawyer.
 They can provide free advice regarding your charges in Florida and help to guide you on your next steps in the legal process.
 If you decide to work with us beyond the initial consultation, then an experienced criminal defense lawyer will create a strong defense strategy and support you throughout the rest of the legal proceedings.

 You have nothing to lose and everything to gain, so call us today for some free no-obligation legal advice.